primus/primus/README.md

 `outgoing::` is reserved for internal use only and that emitting such events your self will most likely result in c̮̫̞͚͉̮̙͕̳̲͉̤̗̹̮̦̪̖̱h̛͍͙̖̟͕̹͕̙̦̣̲̠̪̯̳͖̝̩a̴̝̦͇̥̠̟͚̳̤̹̗̻̭͍͖͕͓̻o̥̹̮̙͔̗͍͚͓̗̦̹͈͙͕̘̮͖̝ș̗̲̤̗̮͈̙͈̹̼̣̹̖̱̤̼̺̤ ̻͙̗̥̠̱͇̱̝̟̺͍̺̼͆̅̓̓̇a̜̖͈͇͎͙̲̙̗͇̫̘̖̹͖͓͔̺̱n̹͓̮͇̯̜̤̗͍̯̰̫̫̖̰ͬ͌ͬͫd͚̪͚̭͚̥̰̤̟͎̝̲̯̭̹̭̙̼̤ ͖̞̙̹͈͚̥̦͚͉͖̼̬͓͚̳͉͙͎d̴͚̱̮̗͍̩̻̰̣̫͉͈̞̲͉̫̞͔ẻͩͦ̃͌̿̐ͪͩ̌̇͂̆̑͐ͣ ҉̲͉͔͎̤̼̘͇̮̥̻̜̹̥͚̲̻̖s̶̗̻̫̼̠̳̗̺̤̗̳͈̪̮̗̝͇͈t̙͇͕̺̱̼̤̗̰̬̣͌ͬͧ͊́ͧͩ͌r͌̐̓̃ͥ̄ͤ͑̈ͬ͆ͬ͂̇̿̅ ҉̙̼̳̭̙͍̻̱̠͈̮̺̣̝̱̙̺͉ư̳͎̻͔̯̪̝͕͚̣̜̼̞͇̠̘̠̪c̨̫͙͙̬̰̰̫̐͋͊͑̌̾̉͆t͚̗͕̝̤̗͕̲̮̝̼̺͙͚̟͓̣̥͍ĭ͙̘̩̖͇͎̆̍̿̾ͤ̔̉̈̂̾̈ͭo̬̠̝͈̺̙̮̬̗̪̤͕͇͕̰̮͖͉̬n̙̪̤̝̹͖͖̻̬̹͙̞̗͓̞̭̜̠̟.

-To make it easier for developers to emit events on primus itself, we've added a small helper function that checks if the event you want to emit is reserved for Primus only.
+To make it easier for developers to emit events on Primus itself, we've added a small helper function that checks if the event you want to emit is reserved for Primus only.
 This would be all `incoming::` and `outgoing::` prefixed events and the events listed above.
 This method is called `<class>.reserved()` and it's